 Sorry, I couldn’t help the pun associated to our current economy.
 I have been worrying all week about the high number of bees that have been bearding on Old Faithfull.
 Bearding is normal for a strong hive right before sunset as all the field bees' return for the day, but not normal at 10 in the morning.
 I have been worried that the hive is getting ready to swarm.
 I decided to do a thorough inspection on all the hives.
 I decided I was going to be equipped for anything and everything.
 Supers fully drawn out, swarm cells, and overcrowded hives.
+I prepared two medium supers.
+I hollowed out the plastic frames, and had the bright idea of using the cut out plastic as starter strips in the wooden frames.

 Quick Links to Local Pollen Count,My TBH, and my Garden